onelson/jq-rs/README.md

 ## Linking to libjq

+This crate requires access to `libjq` at build and/or runtime depending on the your choice.

-When the `bundled` feature is enabled (**off by default**) `libjq` is provided and linked statically by [jq-sys] and [jq-src] which require having autotools and gcc in `PATH` to build.
+When the `bundled` feature is enabled (**off by default**) `libjq` is provided and linked statically to your crate by [jq-sys] and [jq-src].
+Using this feature requires having autotools and gcc in `PATH` in order for the to build to work.

-If you disable the `bundled` feature, you will need to ensure your crate links to `libjq` in order for the bindings to work.
+Without the `bundled` feature, _you_ will need to ensure your crate can link to `libjq` in order for the bindings to work.

+You can choose to compile `libjq` yourself, or perhaps install it via your system's package manager.
 See the [jq-sys building docs][jq-sys-building] for details on how to share hints with the [jq-sys] crate on how to link.

-> Note that it may be required to `cargo clean` when switching between building with
-> `bundled` enabled or disabled.
->
-> I can't explain it, but sometimes the `bundled` build will break if you don't give the
-> out dir a good scrubbing.

 [jq]: https://github.com/stedolan/jq
 [serde_json]: https://github.com/serde-rs/json